Welcome to Congregation Beth Ami of Santa Rosa, California.

 Weekday: 8:00 a.m. and 7:00 p.m. morning and evening prayers will be conducted on Zoom.
 Beth Ami Virtual Week

 Rabbi Miller’s remote classes:

 Weekday Mornings 7:30 a.m.
 Parsha and Rashi study, also streaming and recorded on YouTube

 Tuesdays at 2:00 pm Mishnah

 Wednesdays at 8:00 pm Midrash

-Sing in Shabbat is at 5:50 pm led by Lisa Iskin and Rabbi Miller.
-We begin with a song and a story for the kids (and the kid at heart), followed by an abbreviated musical Shabbat service at 6:00 pm, concluding with our communal Kiddush at about 6:45 pm.
+Fridays on Zoom, also the sanctuary will be open when Rabbi Miller is on site: We begin at 5:45 p.m. with a song and a story for the kids (and the kid at heart), followed by Kabbalat Shabbat with Rabbi Miller on first Fridays.
+On other Fridays, Lisa Iskin leads a short and very sweet musical Shabbat service at 6:00 pm, concluding with our communal Kiddush at about 6:30 pm.
 We hope that joining as a community in this way, will lift all of our spirits, with the beauty and holiness of Shabbat.

 Weekday: 8:00 a.m.
 Sunday through Friday mornings will be conducted on Zoom.

 Weekday: 7:00 p.m.
 Evening services often include the musical leadership of Lisa Iskin